laxeye/pyYAMB/README.md

 #### Dependencies

-Also you need to install dependencies: minimap2.
-Samtools should be installed automatically during pysam installation, otherwise please install it (e.g. using conda).
+If you installed pyYAMB from PyPI or GitHub, you need to install dependencies: minimap2 and samtools (e.g. using conda).

-Conda package will be available soon.
+`conda install -c bioconda minimap2 "samtools>=1.10"`

 ### Usage